Pre-diabetes is when the amount of glucose (sugar) in the blood is too high but not yet high enough to diagnose Type 2 diabetes.

 Can I stop Prediabetes becoming Type 2 Diabetes?

-Prediabetes does not always lead to Type 2 Diabetes but if you have Prediabetes it is vital to take steps that will help to manage blood glucose levels in the future.
-Many people will be able to delay or prevent Type 2 diabetes from developing by;
+Prediabetes does not always lead to Type 2 Diabetes, many people will be able to delay or prevent Type 2 diabetes from developing by;